 This plugin should have already been loaded when you installed WordPress.
 It will only work with a SiteGround hosting account (which you already did).
 It can allow you to force HTTPS for your site, frontend and image optimisation.
 You can also configure dynamic caching for faster access.

 This plugin makes your site fast and efficient.
-It cleans the database, compresses images and caches pages.
+It cleans the database, compresses images and caches pages on the entire blog.
 It even helps you make space.
 When you edit a post or page on your website, WordPress automatically saves the new revision to the database.
 If you edit things a few times (and particularly if the post is long), your database soon gets clogged up with old revisions that just sit there, taking up valuable space.

 This plugin comes in a free and paid version.